tahirtursun/LiveIntent/GettingStarted.md

-# getting started instructions
+# Introduction

-This is a java cucumber framework
+This is a java cucumber framework (BDD)

 - page object model structure
      java class is created for identifying the elements on the page using page factory design maintainable, reusable ,readale

 - cucumber BDD framework
-     written in Gherkin (plain English syntax)
+     written in Gherkin.
-     feature file is created for the test cases given written in Gherkin (plain English syntax)
-     understandable for non-technical team members
+     feature file is created for the test cases given. understandable for non-technical team members.

 - utilities package
-    Driver class is created using singleton pattern so I can easily switch between browsers and closeDriver method to close the driver after each run
+    Driver class is created using singleton pattern so I can easily switch between browsers. and closeDriver method to close the driver after each run.

 - Configuration.properties file where
-    browser type ,URL , username and password can be stored and can be easily changed
+    browser type ,URL , username and password can be stored and can be easily changed.

 - Runners class
-    where I can run my project and manage which tests I want to run using the cucumber tags
+    where I can run my project and manage which tests I want to run using the cucumber tags.